radius-project/design-notes/cli/cli-improvements.md

 These commands should support -g flag mandatorily if a -e is used to specify the environment name.
 If -e is not specified, default environmentID in config file can be used.

+## Impact on Dashboard

+It would be useful to have views of all environment, application, resources in a single resource group and across resource groups.

 ## Test plan

 As applicable we would add test cases to support the added -g flag.